PythonRSAS/pythonrsas.github.io/_posts/2022-09-09-1-Cheapest-flight-with-at-most-k-stops.md

 But Dijstra was born way befor I was :).

-# Dijstra's algorithm
-A type of "BFS" (best-first search), aka, "greedy" algorithm.
+# How he discovered it
+"One of the reasons that it is so nice was that I designed it **without pencil and paper**.
+I learned later that one of the advantages of designing **without pencil and paper** is that you are almost forced to **avoid all avoidable complexities**.
+Eventually, that algorithm became to my great amazement, one of the cornerstones of my fame."

+— Edsger Dijkstra, in an interview with Philip L. Frana, [Communications of the ACM, 2001](https://cacm.acm.org/magazines/2010/8/96632-an-interview-with-edsger-w-dijkstra/fulltext?mobile=false)
 ## What I learn from Duhstra's computer programming path

 From [Wikipedia, Edsger Wybe Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra) (11 May 1930 – 6 August 2002) was a Dutch computer scientist, programmer, software engineer, systems scientist, and science essayist.

 *"The point was that I was supposed to study theoretical physics at the University of Leiden simultaneously, and as I found the two activities harder and harder to combine, I had to make up my mind, either to stop programming and become a real, respectable theoretical physicist, or to carry my study of physics to a formal completion only, with a minimum of effort, and to become....., yes what?
 A programmer?
 But was that a respectable profession?
 For after all, what was programming?
 Where was the sound body of knowledge that could support it as an intellectually respectable discipline?
 I remember quite vividly how I envied my hardware colleagues, who, when asked about their professional competence, could at least point out that they knew everything about vacuum tubes, amplifiers and the rest, whereas I felt that, when faced with that question, I would stand empty-handed.
 Full of misgivings I knocked on Van Wijngaarden's office door, asking him whether I could "speak to him for a moment"; when I left his office a number of hours later, I was another person.
 For after having listened to my problems patiently, he agreed that up till that moment there was not much of a programming discipline, but then he went on to explain quietly that automatic computers were here to stay, that we were just at the beginning and could not I be one of the persons called to make programming a respectable discipline in the years to come?
 This was a turning point in my life and I completed my study of physics formally as quickly as I could."*

+— Edsger Dijkstra, The Humble Programmer (EWD340), Communications of the ACM

 The point I am making with such a long quote instead of just sharing a link is this: do it early, do it when it is not even a profession, or do it when not many people care about it yet.
 When it is popular and hot, it is a little too late.

 By this token, the career of a system engineer at one of the big tech firms is not the right path for big success.

-— Edsger Dijkstra, The Humble Programmer (EWD340), Communications of the ACM

 Dijkstra to a promising reseacher's advice was ***"Do only what only you can do"***.
 Note that there are two "only" in the quote.
 It is not only do what only you can do, but also only do those only you can do.

-## How he discovered it
-"One of the reasons that it is so nice was that I designed it **without pencil and paper**.
-I learned later that one of the advantages of designing **without pencil and paper** is that you are almost forced to **avoid all avoidable complexities**.
-Eventually, that algorithm became to my great amazement, one of the cornerstones of my fame."

-— Edsger Dijkstra, in an interview with Philip L. Frana, Communications of the ACM, 2001
+By the way, Dijkstra said many witty and sometimes outrageous words (we all do) that people still remember:

+"“Object-oriented programming is an exceptionally bad idea which could only have originated in California.”
+    - "Go To Statement Considered Harmful" (Communications of the ACM.
+11 (3): 147–148)
 # Bellman-Ford algorithm
 Bellman-Ford is a single source shortest path (SSSP) algorithm for weighted directed graph.
 But Bellman-Ford is not the ideal SSSP because of time complexity $$O(E*V)$$.